Applying Changes from a Specific Commit to Other Branches (Cherry Picking)

-With WebStorm, you can cherry pick between branches right from the Changes tool window.
+With WebStorm, you can cherry pick between branches right from the Version Control tool window.

 To cherry pick changes between two branches

-- Switch to the target branch the changes will be integrated to.
+- Switch to the target branch that the changes will be integrated to.

-- Open the Changes tool window and switch to the Log tab.
+- Open the Version Control tool window and switch to the Log tab.

-- From the Branch drop-down list on the toolbar, select the source branch from which you want to integrate the changes.
+From the Branch drop-down list on the toolbar, select the source branch containing the changes you want to cherry-pick.

-- From the Commits list, select the required commit.
-Use the commit information below, if necessary.
+- Select the required commit.
+Use the information in the Commit Details area if necessary.